 Who may join?

 We happily welcome all who are interested in becoming members of Temple Beth El.
 We do not discriminate on the basis of race, national origin, color, sexual orientation, age, or disability and warmly embrace everyone who enters our community.
-We dedicate ourselves to being particularly supportive of interfaith families, Jews by choice, and non-traditional households.
+We dedicate ourselves to being particularly supportive of interfaith families, Jews by choice, and LGBTQ+ families.

 What are the benefits of joining as a member?

 Membership at Temple Beth El is a priceless gift which you give to yourself and your family.
 As members, you facilitate your involvement in a warm, committed, caring family dedicated to Jewish life, learning and community.